M Criminal Defense

 • Document everything: Every detail helps build your defense.

-• Work with your lawyer closely: Your defense begins the moment you’re arrested.
+• Work closely with your lawyer: Your defence begins the moment you’re arrested.

 Common Types of Drug Charges We Defend

-The Moubarak Law Firm defends clients against a wide range of drug-related offenses in Wayne County and across Southeast Michigan:
+M Criminal Law defends clients against a wide range of drug-related offenses in Wayne County and throughout Southeast Michigan:

 🔹 Drug Possession

-Unlawful possession of controlled substances like cocaine, heroin, meth, or prescription drugs.
+Unlawful possession of controlled substances such as cocaine, heroin, methamphetamine, or prescription medications.

-Possessing drugs in quantities suggesting sale or distribution can elevate charges to a felony.
+Possessing controlled substances in quantities that suggest sale or distribution can elevate charges to a felony offense.

 🔹 Drug Trafficking

-The sale, transport, or distribution of controlled substances.
-These are some of the most serious drug charges in Michigan.
+The sale, transportation, or distribution of controlled substances.
+These are among the most serious drug charges in Michigan.

 🔹 Drug Manufacturing

-Illegal production of drugs, including unlicensed marijuana cultivation or meth labs.
+The illegal production of controlled substances, including unlicensed marijuana cultivation or methamphetamine laboratories.

-Illegally acquiring or distributing prescription medications through forgery, deceit, or unauthorized sales.
+Illegally acquiring or distributing prescription medications through forgery, deception, or unauthorized sales.

 How Serious Are Drug Charges in Michigan?

-• Intent: Simple possession vs. intent to distribute or manufacture.
+• Intent: A distinction is made between simple possession and possession with Intent to distribute or manufacture.

-• Past convictions: Repeat offenses trigger enhanced penalties.
+• Prior Convictions : Repeat offenses often result in enhanced penalties.

-• Federal implications: Trafficking across state lines may become a federal case.
+• Federal Implications: Drug trafficking across state lines may lead to federal prosecution.

 Penalties for Drug Convictions in Michigan